JeffreyWay/Laravel-4-Generators/readme.md

 php artisan generate:publish-templates
 ```

-This will copy, by default, all templates to your `app/templates` directory.
+This will copy all templates to your `app/templates` directory.
 You can modify these however you wish to fit your desired formatting.
 If you'd prefer a different directory:

 ```bash
 php artisan generate:publish-templates --path=app/foo/bar/templates